-The New Mexico Green Amendment was proposed during 2021 legislative sessions.
-Although it has not yet been signed into law, its supporters are hopeful that the proposal—which now has 23 co-sponsors and is supported by over 40 organizations—will be enacted during 2022 legislative sessions.
+The New Mexico Green Amendment was proposed during the 2021 legislative sessions.
+Although it has not yet been signed into law, its supporters are hopeful that the proposal—which now has 23 co-sponsors and is supported by over 40 organizations—will be enacted during the 2022 legislative sessions.
 The New Mexico Green Amendment aims to establish climate stability and a protected environment as state rights as defined by the New Mexico Constitution.
 This would prevent future governors from undoing the environmental regulations and protective measures that have already been enacted.

-The proposal’s amendment to the New Mexico state Constitution includes a newly-added section in Article 2 reading: “The people of the state have the natural, inherent and inalienable right to a clean and healthy environment, including water, air, soil, flora, fauna, ecosystems and climate, and to the protection of the natural, cultural, scenic and healthful qualities of the environment.”
+The proposal’s amendment to the New Mexico state Constitution includes a newly added section in Article 2 reading: “The people of the state have the natural, inherent and inalienable right to a clean and healthy environment, including water, air, soil, flora, fauna, ecosystems and climate, and to the protection of the natural, cultural, scenic and healthful qualities of the environment.”
 The proposal’s supporters include Indigenous, faith-based, community, and bipartisan organizations.

 New Mexico Minimum Wage Requirements 2022

 Although the New Mexico Department of Workforce Solutions enforces state and federal minimum wage rates in NM, our state is unique in that it also allows certain cities and counties to apply and enforce their own minimum wage rates.
 The highest available wage rate is the one that will be applied for workers in a particular area.
 The following pay rates are scheduled to be applied at state and local levels in the upcoming years.

 - $11.50 per hour; $2.80 per hour for tipped employees (effective January 1, 2022)

 - $12.00 per hour; $3.00 per hour for tipped employees (effective January 1, 2023)